-Preheat oven to 350 and grease a 9×13 baking pan with nonstick cooking spray.
+Preheat the oven to 350 and grease a 9×13 baking pan with nonstick cooking spray.
 Set aside.

-- In a large bowl, combine flour, cornmeal, baking powder, salt, pepper and cayenne.
+- Combine flour, cornmeal, baking powder, salt, black pepper, and cayenne in a large mixing bowl.
 Mix well.
-Set flour mixture aside.
+Set the flour mixture aside.

 - Add half of the thawed corn and chopped onion to a food processor and pulse for 10 seconds.

-- Add corn and onion mixture to bowl of flour mixture and mix all ingredients together well.
+- Add the corn and onion mixture to the bowl of flour mixture and mix all ingredients well.

-- Stir in remaining corn, sour cream, half of the shredded cheese and 1/4 cup Parmesan cheese, eggs and butter.
+- Stir in the remaining corn, sour cream, half of the shredded cheese, 1/4 cup Parmesan cheese, eggs, and butter.
 Mix well.

-- Pour corn mixture into prepared baking dish and spread evenly.
+- Pour the corn mixture into a prepared baking dish and spread it evenly.

-- Sprinkle top of casserole with remaining shredded cheese and grated Parmesan cheese.
+- Sprinkle the top of the casserole with the remaining shredded cheese and grated Parmesan cheese.

-- Bake for 40-45 minutes or until slightly puffy and cheese is golden brown.
+- Bake in preheated oven for 40–45 minutes or until slightly puffy and the cheesy corn is golden brown.

-- Let casserole cool for 10 minutes before sprinkling with green onions and serving.
+- Let the casserole cool for 10 minutes before sprinkling with green onions and serving.

-There is no reason that fresh Parmesan cheese cannot be added into this recipe.
+There is no reason that fresh Parmesan cheese cannot be added to this comfort food recipe.

-I have not personally substituted Jiffy corn muffin mixed in this recipe yet but its on my radar to try in the near future.
-That doesn’t mean you cant try!
+I have not personally substituted Jiffy corn muffin mix in this recipe yet, but it’s on my radar to try in the near future.
+That doesn’t mean you can’t try!
 After all, recipes are meant to be experimented with.
-If I was going to substitute, I would eliminate the cornmeal, baking soda and flour and substitute for 1 box of Jiffy.
-I make no guarantees it will “work” but in theory should be fine and provide a sweet taste.
+If I was going to substitute, I would eliminate the cornmeal, baking soda, and flour and substitute for 1 box of Jiffy.
+I make no guarantees it will “work,” but in theory, it should be fine and provide a sweet taste.

-The best cheese to use in this recipe is shredded cheddar, Colby jack or Monterey jack.
-If you want to bring some spice into this dish, try pepper jack instead.
+The best cheese to use in this recipe is shredded cheddar cheese, Colby Jack, or Monterey Jack.
+If you want to add some spice to this dish, try pepper jack instead.

 This recipe hasn’t been tested for the Ninja Foodi, but here is a Ninja Foodi Corn Casserole Recipe that has been.